elugens/hello-javascript/docs/browser-related-questions/browser-document/element-size-scrolling.md

 ---

-### Explain what the scrollWidth is concerning an HTML element?
+### Can you explain what the scrollWidth is concerning an HTML element?

 <details>
   <summary><strong>View Answer:</strong></summary>